Venkata Ranga Rao: Reign

 Venkata Ranga Rao brought about a number of reforms during his reign as Raja of Bobbili.
 He raised the Middle School of Bobbili to a high school.
 He also established a poor schools and those for the physically and mentally handicapped.
+He was made a member of the Madras Legislative Council in 1890s during the governorship of Arthur Havelock.

 In 1883, while Venkata Ranga Rao was on pilgrimage to Kasi, his second wife died in childbirth.
 This incident followed by the death of his second son in 1887 had a traumatic effect on him.
 In 1888, the Raja married for a third time.
 A third son, Ramakrishna Ranga Rao, was born in 1892.

 The Raja constructed the Rao Aramane palace in Bobbili in 1888.
 At that time, there arose a succession dispute between the heirs to the estate of Hosur.
 Venkata Ranga Rao mediated between the sons of the late zamindar and helped in resolving the dispute.

 In 1893, Venkata Ranga Rao made a tour of Europe along with his youngest brother Venugopala Ranga Rao.
 Landing at Marseille on 14 April 1893, the Raja had audiences with the Duke of York, the Prince of Wales and Queen Victoria.
 The gratified Raja displayed his loyalty to the British crown by constructing the Victoria Market in 1887 and the Victoria Town Hall in 1894 in honour of the Queen.

 In 1902, Venkata Ranga Rao was chosen to represent the Presidency of Madras at the coronation of King Edward VII and Queen Alexandra in London.

 Honors

-In 1895, VENKATA SVETA CHALAPATI Ranga Rao Bahadur was knighted in Ootacamund with the KCIE at a public ceremony presided over by Lord Wenlock, the then Governor of Madras.
+In 1895, Venkata Sveta Chalapati Ranga Rao Bahadur was knighted in Ootacamund with the KCIE at a public ceremony presided over by Lord Wenlock, the then Governor of Madras.
 He was promoted to a GCIE in 1911.

+Legacy

+His grandson and successor Raja Sir Sri Ramakrishna Sveta Chalapati Ranga Rao, served as the Chief Minister of Madras Presidency from 1932 to 1936.